otrack/cloud-computing-infrastructures/setup/README.md

 ## 3. Kubernetes

-We now have to install the Kubernetes (k8s) software in the cluster.
+We now have to install the Kubernetes (k8s) software in the Raspberry Pi cluster.

-The steps below take inspiration from the guildelines [here](https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster) and the official  [there](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm)
+The steps below take inspiration from the guildelines [here](https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster) by the [hypriot](https://blog.hypriot.com) team, as well as the the official documentation [there](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm).

 ## 3.1 Installation